female student working in the lab

 (4) Receive Formal & Informal Evaluation

 Student performance will be evaluated by the primary research advisor using the BRE rubric (see attachment).
 Primary research advisors will meet with the student to review the BRE rubric and assess progress in the learning goals.
 The student will be provided a copy of the reviews.
-The SJV PRIME+ Advisor will discuss the progress of the BRE during their regularly scheduled meetings each semester for the student self-assessment process.
+The SJV PRIME+ Staff Advisor will discuss the progress of the BRE during their regularly scheduled meetings each semester for the student self-assessment process.
 Evaluations will be performed on the following schedule:

-• Semester 1: mid-semester and end of semester evaluations/feedback by primary research advisor and end of semester by the student’s SJV PRIME+Advisor as part of student-self assessment meetings
+• Semester 1: mid-semester and end of semester evaluations/feedback by primary research advisor and end of semester by the student’s SJV PRIME+ Advisor as part of student-self assessment meetings

 (5) Disseminate Research